Estimate Hitting Time by Hitting Probability for Elitist Evolutionary Algorithms: Comparison of Two Algorithms

 In computer experiments, the performance of two EAs is assessed using a benchmark suite that includes both easy and hard problems \cite{mahrach2020comparison}.
 Similarly, theoretical studies should compare EAs using a benchmark suite.

-In this paper, several instances of the knapsack problem are designed to serve as a benchmark suite for comparison.
+In this paper, three instances of the knapsack problem are designed to serve as a benchmark suite for comparison.
 They represent both easy and hard scenarios.
-The knapsack problem is selected due to its NP-complete nature and real-world application.
-Unlike traditional benchmarks such as OneMax and LeadingOnes \cite{sudholt2012new,doerr2024lower}, the knapsack problem is subject to a constraint.
+The knapsack problem is chosen because of its NP-complete complexity and its well-established role as a classic problem for explaining EAs \cite{michalewicz2014genetic}.
+Unlike common benchmarks such as OneMax and LeadingOnes \cite{sudholt2012new,doerr2024lower}, the knapsack problem is subject to a constraint.
 Various constraint-handling techniques have been employed in EAs, such as feasibility rules \cite{yang2023general,molina2024differential}, the penalty method \cite{zhou2007runtime}, solution repair \cite{wang2021set,wang2024novel}.

-When comparing two EAs, A and B, on a benchmark, we employ the following ratio to compare their hitting times.
+In this section, we compare an EA employing feasibility rules (algorithm 1) with another EA employing solution repair (algorithm 2).
+To evaluate their performance, we examine the ratio of their mean hitting times (speedup), defined as